Santa Maria Valley: a new California getaway

 - Dunes and Beaches on the Central Coast

 - Fun for kids in the Santa Maria Valley

 Locale of the Santa Maria Valley

 Driving north out of Los Angeles you’ll go through several well known cities and towns, including Ventura and Santa Barbara.
 A lot of people will make these stops and then continue up the 101 until they hit the Bay Area (about 7 hours from LA) or they’ll stick to the PCH (Highway 1).
-Currently (Summer 2017) the Pacific Coast Highway is recovering from a landslide just north of Hearst Castle, so a Highway 1 road trip isn’t doable.
+After a landslide and recovery just north of Hearst Castle in 2017, a Highway 1 road trip is better than ever.
 Perfect opportunity to spend extra time in the Santa Maria Valley on either direction of the Central Coast road trip!

 For those road tripping from the north, the 101 is an easy freeway to navigate from the Bay Area or if you’ve crossed the mountains from Central California.
 Really, you can create almost any sort of road trip theme and the Santa Maria Valley will blend perfectly into it.

 If you’re not a road tripper, you can also fly into the Santa Maria Valley (SMX) from Las Vegas or private plane.
-While you might not find a ton of direct flights, stopovers in LAS, BUR or LAX make it easy to get to.
+While you might not find a ton of direct flights, flights into SLO, BUR or LAX make it easy to get to Santa Maria.

 Hiking is one of our favorite activities with the kids and without.
 And hiking can mean something different to everyone.
 For us it’s any experience where we’re going on a walk through nature, easy or difficult.
 The Oso Flaco Lake Natural Area was really cool to explore with the kids.
 Located where the Santa Maria Valley meets the ocean, the Oso Flaco Nature Preserve is a part of California State Parks.